 Nothing makes a man feel better than donning a perfectly fitted tuxedo to a special event.
-Whether that event is a wedding, graduation, gala, charity event or any other special occasion, requiring guests to wear a tuxedo signifies it is the time you need to step up and look you’re absolute best.
+Whether that event is a wedding, graduation, gala, charity event, or any other special occasion, requiring guests to wear a tuxedo signifies it is time you need to step up and look you’re absolute best.

 Renting vs Purchasing A Tuxedo

 If you are participating in a wedding where you are required to wear the same style of tuxedo that the rest of the groomsmen wear, then you must rent a tuxedo even if you own your own unless it is the same style, i.e., lapel, color, etc.

 If you are deciding between renting vs. purchasing based on economics, the bottom line is if you wear a tuxedo more than two times a year, then it makes sense to purchase.
 Renting a tuxedo typically averages about $250 all in.
 Purchasing a tuxedo depends on the level of luxury you prefer, but you can expect to spend at least $500 for an entry-level tuxedo and all the required formal gear that goes with it.